open-telemetry/opentelemetry-specification/specification/common/common.md

 #### Recommendations for OpenTelemetry Authors

-- All attributes names that are part of OpenTelemetry semantic conventions SHOULD be part of a namespace.
+- All attribute names that are part of OpenTelemetry semantic conventions SHOULD be part of a namespace.

 - When coming up with a new convention make sure to check existing namespaces